Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 ### Problem Statement:

-Employee retention is critical for organizational success.
-This project aims to understand why and when employees are most likely to leave an organization.
-By identifying the key factors driving employee attrition, organizations can implement targeted strategies to improve retention and plan new hiring in advance.

-*This project demonstrates an end-to-end machine learning pipeline using **Databricks**.
-It includes data exploration with **Unity Catalog**, preprocessing, feature selection via A/B testing, model training, evaluation, and explainability using **SHAP**. **MLflow** is used extensively to track experiments, log metrics, and store artifacts for reproducibility.*

----

-### Objectives:

-- Build an accurate attrition prediction model using clean, preprocessed data.
+Employee attrition poses a significant risk to organizational stability and workforce planning.
+This project focuses on predicting which employees are most likely to leave and uncovering the core reasons behind their decisions.

+By leveraging machine learning, the goal is to empower HR teams with proactive insights—helping them improve retention and reduce the high cost of unplanned exits.

+**This is a complete, production-ready ML pipeline built on Databricks, covering:**

-- Use Unity Catalog for secure and centralized data access.
+- Data Management with Unity Catalog (secure, versioned Delta tables)

+- Exploratory Analysis to uncover attrition trends by role, income, and promotion history

+- Feature Selection using statistical tests (Chi-Square, ANOVA)

+- Model Development with tuned XGBoost

-- Interpret model behavior using SHAP and identify key drivers of employee churn.
+- Explainability using SHAP for transparent insights

+- Model Tracking with MLflow (parameters, metrics, artifacts, comparison)

-- Create an MLflow pipeline for reproducibility, version control, metrics logging, and artifact tracking.
+Each stage of the pipeline was built for reproducibility, scalability, and interpretability

 ---